bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

 ['This is an example to show how to open a file and read.\n', 'This is the second line of the text.']
 ```

-Another way to get all the lines as a list is using _splitlines()_:

 ```py
 f = open('./files/reading_file_example.txt')
 lines = f.read().splitlines()